 Gladstone’s Library

-I have just returned from a writing holidays like no other.
+I have just returned from a writing holiday like no other.
 I’m trying to describe it, and there’s no sentence big enough.
 You’ll see the photo at the top of the page and understand it’s a library, but… this is Gladstone’s Library.
 You can start with the fact that it is a library and moveContinue reading “Gladstone’s Library”

 It’s That Time of Year